 Building a high-quality business process map is an essential element to a successful process improvement program.
 A wide variety of process mapping approaches are in use and the quality of the output produced by each varies greatly.
 Because we are often asked to map business processes where previous efforts have been unsatisfactory, we counsel clients on the fundamentals of process mapping and the essential elements of a useful process map.
 Out of this need, we have developed the following questions that a user should be able to answer when reading a process map.

-Thirteen Questions a Busines Process Map Should Answer
+Thirteen Questions a Business Process Map Should Answer

 1. Who owns the process?

 Most organizations are managed vertically, where the organization chart lays out a hierarchical structure of management responsibilities and accountabilities.
 In contrast, workflows horizontally, through business processes crossing those vertical boundaries.
 The effective management of work is defined by the individual ownership of those processes.
 The Process Owner is assigned a specific process and is responsible for developing, analyzing and continuously improving the process.

 2. What is the SIPOC of the process?

 Every process should create something of value to serve a customer.
 The SIPOC defines its main supplier, input, purpose, output, and customer.
 Best practice organizations understand and align customers with their internal processes to ultimately meet the needs of their external customers.

 3. Who is the main customer of the process?

 Every process has a value proposition to serve its main customer.
 The value proposition should clearly state the customer, what problem the process solves, the solution provided by the process and the net benefit as perceived by the customer.
 The basic goal of any process is to deliver a superior value proposition using the most efficient method.

 4. What work takes place within the process?